divijghose/firedrake/Firedrake-meeting-2026-01-15.md

 There'll be Part 2 at the Royal Oak.

 ### JHC: PSA test time-outs on CI prevent the entire test suite being run!

 If an individual test timeouts, the entire pytest job is skipped.
 JHC: Timeout errors should not be ignored when merging commits
 JHC: These tests have been temporarily skipped.
-We are still debugging.
+We are still debugging [see issue](https://github.com/firedrakeproject/firedrake/issues/4819).

 ### Too many indices for sum factorization [PR](https://github.com/firedrakeproject/fiat/pull/207) needs more work.